wmlogo022021

 Games – There will never be a dull moment if you have a good supply of games older kids will enjoy.
 Pull them out before the gang arrives, and let the tweens/teens decide for themselves if / when to play.
 Choose simple, easy-to-play classic games like UNO Cards, Pictionary, Taboo, and Scrabble, or more imaginative games like Catan or Charades.
 Have room for a foosball or ping pong table?
 Even better!
 And of course, video games are almost always a win!
 Couple them with Tip #1 (projector screen) and you’re golden.

 Art Supplies – One of the good things about having older kids is that they can independently use the art supplies plus clean up afterwards without your help!
 Yippee!
 Your craftsy teen might want to entertain his friends by doing projects such as painting (buy cheap acrylic paints and canvases from Michael’s), making jewelry (this activity is not just for girls!), or sketching with charcoal pencils.
-For her thirteenth birthday, I bought my teen Mastering Manga with Mark Crilley, and she has pulled out the book on more than one occasion to sketch with friends. [ad]
+For her thirteenth birthday, I bought my teen Mastering Manga with Mark Crilley, and she pulled out the book frequently to sketch with friends. [ad]

 Diamond Painting - This activity actually falls under "art supplies" but it's so unique and different that I wanted to list it separately.
 We recently discovered diamond painting, and it's an awesome way for teens and adults to pass the time.
 Your teen and his/her friends can de-stress and make something craftsy and beautiful at the same time!
 The activity involves using a small handheld tool to apply various sized/colored plastic jewels/beads to a board in a paint-by-number formal.
 The results and gorgeous and worth it!
 These bookmarks can be done in about an hour, and they come 6 or 8 to a pack. [ad]